 MPP Foundation, founded in May 1996, is a 501(c)(3) educational organization.
 Contributions to MPP Foundation are tax-deductible.

-MPP Medical Marijuana Political Action Committee (PAC), founded in September 2003, supports candidates for federal office who have taken action or pledged to take action to ensure that patients have safe and legal access to medical marijuana.
-We'd like to tell you more, but federal law prohibits us: Join MPP today to learn more about our PAC!
+MPP Political Action Committee (PAC), founded in September 2003, supports state and federal candidates who support legalizing medical marijuana and/or regulating marijuana like alcohol.
+We'd like to tell you more, but federal law prohibits us.
+Join MPP today to learn more about our PAC!

 Can I get more information about MPP's financials?